touka-alsaiyed/diabetic-retinopathy-screening/README.md

    matplotlib's `jet` colormap, and alpha-blended (`alpha=0.4`) over the original RGB fundus image.
-6. **Demo selection:** for each of the 5 classes, the notebook picks the validation image with the *highest-confidence correct prediction* for that class, then runs Grad-CAM on it — so the examples shown are the model's most confident correct calls per class, not random samples.
+6. **Demo selection:** for each of the 5 classes, the notebook picks the validation image with the *highest-confidence correct prediction* for that class, then runs Grad-CAM on it.

 ## Results